 Capital shortfall () is computed as

-In this equation, is the current market capitalization of this firm and is the book value of debt which is calculated as the book value of assets minus the book value of equity.
+where is the capital requirement, is the Long-Run Marginal Expected Shortfall, is the current market capitalization of this firm and is the book value of debt which is calculated as the book value of assets minus the book value of equity.

 To sort the firms by any of these categories, simply click on the heading.
 To plot any of the series, click on the firm name and select the series to be plotted.
 You can select the time horizon of the plot.
 To see help, click on the "?s" in the page.